-47. Coronavirus risk effects (Covid-19)
+45. Coronavirus risk effects (Covid-19)

-As a result of the continued effect of the Coronavirus (COVID-19) on the global economy and the different business sectors, and the accompanying measures and restrictions taken by the Palestinian Government, neighboring countries and the rest of the world; PADICO's investments and operating activities of its subsidiaries were affected by these events, which negatively impacted the results of operations for this year compared to the previous year.
+As a result of the effect of the Coronavirus (Covid-19) on the global economy and the different business sectors, and the accompanying measures and restrictions taken by the Palestinian Government, neighboring countries and the rest of the world; some of PADICO's investments and the operating activities of its subsidiaries were affected by these events.